-- Things have been slow for the travel industry because of COVID-19, which means Disney and other companies are offering great deals.
-You can get a discount on a DVC membership at the moment.
-If you’ve been considering this purchase for a while, now is the right time to buy a membership.
+- You can get a discount on a DVC membership at the moment.
+If you’ve considered this purchase for a while, now is the right time to buy a membership.

 - Inflation is another reason to consider a DVC membership.
 Economists believe the cost of living will increase.
 Locking in a point rate for your DVC membership now could be interesting.

 - While DVC members get extras and perks, travel insurance is not one of them.
 You can purchase travel insurance through Disney for $99 a year or through another seller.
 Either way, travel insurance is another expense to consider.

 Is Disney Vacation Club worth it?
 Find out if a DVC membership would make sense for you.

 Where Can You Stay With Your DVC Points?

 You’ll get a share in one of the Disney resorts as a DVC member.
 However, there is no obligation to travel to this resort.
 You can use your points to book a stay at any Disney resort, such as the Riviera Resort in Florida or the Aulani Resort in Hawaii.

 Overall, there are 163 destinations you can book with your points.
 These destinations include 25 different resorts, hotels, villas, and more.
 You can also transfer your DVC points to reservation points and book a trip on a Disney cruise line!